MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 1. Click **Check** and wait until results of the connectivity check are returned.
 Verify that the status is **Reachable**.
 Review the network path and note that the connection was direct, with no intermediate hops in between the VMs.

     > **Note**: This is expected, since the hub virtual network is peered directly with the first spoke virtual network.

-    > **Note**: The initial check can take about 2 minutes because it requires installation of the Network Watcher Agent virtual machine extension on **az104-06-vm0**.

 1. On the **Network Watcher - Connection troubleshoot** blade, initiate a check with the following settings (leave others with their default values):